 I put Afreeca in the skip column because most of my readers are from the US.
 The majority of streamers featured in Afreeca are in Asia.
-However, if you are in Asia, or speak an Asian language, it’s definitely worth a second look.
+However, if you are in Asia or speak an Asian language, it’s worth a second look.
 It’s one of the top streaming platforms in South Korea.

 Bigo live markets itself as a live streaming platform for anyone, but unfortunately, it’s over-run with mostly cam girls.
 It does have a gaming element, but most of the featured gamers are – you guessed it – cam girls gaming.
-At least that’s the impression I got from their thumbnails.
-Hard pass.
+At least that’s the impression I got from their thumbnails—hard pass.

 Who is Twitch’s Competitor?

 Twitch’s number one competitor is now Facebook gaming.
-Mixer was the top, but they lost out after paying big bucks to woo top streamers to the platform.
+Mixer was the top, but they lost after paying big bucks to woo top streamers to the platform.
 As it turned out, many users didn’t want to follow their favorite streamers to Mixer.

 What Platform is Best for Streaming Games?

 I may be biased, but I still think Twitch is the best streaming platform available.
 Twitch has been around for a long time, so it has a vast user base.
 There are pros and cons to that – there are tons of users looking for new gamers to follow and support, but there is also an over-saturation of gamers, so it can be tough to get noticed.

 But Twitch is also incredibly stream-lined.
 It’s easy to get into their affiliate program and easy-to-use extensions and third-party software to enhance your stream.
 Most of the streaming software you need to use integrates very easily with Twitch.
 Even those who don’ know how to stream can quickly get set up on Twitch.